kyverno/website/content/en/policies/best-practices/require_labels/require_labels.md

 metadata:
   name: require-labels
   annotations:
+    policies.kyverno.io/title: Require Labels
     policies.kyverno.io/category: Best Practices
     policies.kyverno.io/description: >-
       Define and use labels that identify semantic attributes of your application or Deployment.
-      A common set of labels allows tools to work interoperably, describing objects in a common manner that all tools can understand.
+      A common set of labels allows tools to work collaboratively, describing objects in a common manner that all tools can understand.
 The recommended labels describe applications in a way that can be queried.
 spec: